 We will email the information on how to access the archived recordings and pdf files on September 2nd.
 Again, that email will be sent only to the address that you supplied when you registered and paid for the conference.

-There is a very high degree of financial risk and loss involved in trading securities.
-You understand and acknowledge the existence of this risk and also that YOU ALONE ARE RESPONSIBLE FOR YOUR OWN TRADING AND INVESTMENT DECISIONS AND RESULTS.
-The materials presented and discussed in this online conference are for educational purposes only; nothing contained therein should be construed as investment advice.
-Stephanie Kammerman, Dr. Gary Dayton, Roman Bogomazov, Dr. Hank Pruden, David Weis, Todd Butterfied, Bruce Fraser and Corey Rosenblum (“Presenters”) are not registered investment advisors or broker-dealers and do not purport to recommend or suggest any specific trades or investments in stocks, bonds, e-minis, futures, options, currencies or any other financial instruments or markets.
+There is a very high degree of financial risk involved in trading stocks, futures, options, ETFs, currencies, cryptocurrencies, and other financial instruments.
+You understand and acknowledge this risk and also that YOU ALONE ARE RESPONSIBLE FOR YOUR OWN TRADING AND INVESTMENT DECISIONS AND RESULTS.
+The materials presented during this online conference are for educational purposes only: nothing contained in these materials should be construed as investment advice.
+David Weis, Todd Butterfield, Gary Fullett, Roman Bogomazov and Bruce Fraser (“Presenters”) do not purport to recommend any financial instruments (including, but not limited to, stocks, futures, options, ETFs, currencies and cryptocurrencies) that individuals should buy or sell.
 Presenters assume no responsibility or liability of any kind for your trading and investment results.
-It should not be assumed that any trades or investments described or discussed in this course were, are, or will be profitable.
+It should not be assumed that investments in or trading of stocks, futures, options, ETFs, currencies, cryptocurrencies or any other markets identified and described in this conference were, are or will be profitable.